-I am a classically trained opera singer, but have always crossed over into pop and music theatre.
-I like to teach songs in all styles of music.
-The technique for voice production I use is the basis for singing all styles of music.
+We look at songs you like, from opera to pop and music theatre.
+We choose songs to suit in all styles of music.
+The technique for voice production we use is the basis for singing all styles of music.

 Each person is an individual.

 Each singer comes from a different point in their development.
 Some may have vocal problems, or problems pitching notes.
 These are dealt with, and approached on an individual level.